Bay Area Ready-Mix Concrete Delivery Since 1954

 Joints In Concrete

-FACT: Concrete shrinks as it dries – therefore it will crack.
+FACT: Concrete shrinks as it dries – ALL CONCRETE CRACKS.

-- Contraction Joints… Tooled or saw cut into slab to direct crack
+• Control Joints… Tooled or saw cut into slab to control crack locations

-- Expansion Joints… These isolate the slab from other structures
+• Expansion / Isolation Joints… These isolate the slab from other structures